eendebakpt/oapackage/docs/normalform.rst

-The Orthogonal Array package contains functions to reduce designs to canonical form with respect to some ordering.
-The default ordering for arrays is the lexicographic ordering in columns :cite:`Eendebak2009`.
+The Orthogonal Array package contains functions to reduce arrays and designs to canonical form with respect to some ordering.
+The default ordering for orthogonal arrays is the lexicographic ordering in columns :cite:`Eendebak2009`.
+The default ordering for conference designs is the LMC0 ordering :cite:`Schoen2018dsd`.
 Alternative orderings include the delete-one-factor projection ordering introduced in :cite:`EendebakDOF` or the even-odd ordering.
 For a given ordering of a set of arrays, the minimal element of all arrays in an